OsvarK/A-Pathfinding-Javascript/README.md

 # A-Star-Pathfinding-Javascript
-Small Pathfinding project in javascript.
+Small Pathfinding project im working on in javascript.